nietersc/chrisnieters.com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Plant Stress Physiology
-- Computational Linguistics
+- Dynamic Lighting
-- Information Retrieval
+- Carbon Partitioning & Source/Sink Dynamics

 # Education to show in About widget
 education:
   courses:
-  - course: B.S Botany
+  - course: B.S.
+Botany
     institution: University of Wyoming
     year: 2017